RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Disclaimer-&-License.md

 **airgeddon's staff is not responsible of its use in any case**

-The purpose of its use, including whether such use is of a penetration testing nature, or is for nonprofit education purposes.
+The purpose of its use, including whether such use is of a penetration testing nature, or is for nonprofit educational purposes.

 Use it on your own networks or with the permission of the network's owner.